zardus/blob/README.md

 The design goals for blob are:

 - well tested - we should be able to use this in CTFs without worrying that it's buggy
-- familiar - blobs should comply with other Python API where possible (for example, the `split` function currently *doesn't* do this)
+- familiar - blobs should comply with other Python API where possible
 - flexible - we should be able to do stuff that we don't necessarily anticipate with blobs

 ## Software planning